Septemus/septemus.github.io/content/posts/Computer_Networking_TopDownApproach.md

   4. Once the number of bytes in this buffer exceeds a predetermined threshold, the client application begins playback—specifically, the streaming video application periodically grabs video frames from the client application buffer, decompresses the frames, and displays them on the user’s screen.

 - Dynamic Adaptive Streaming over HTTP(DASH):The client dynamically requests chunks of video segments of a few seconds in length.
 When the amount of available bandwidth is high, the client naturally selects chunks from a high-rate version; and when the available bandwidth is low, it naturally selects from a low-rate version.

+> ## 2.5 Content Distribution Networks

 - A CDN manages servers in multiple geographically distributed locations, stores copies of content in its servers, and attempts to direct each user request to a CDN location that will provide the best user experience.

 - How CDN works:
-  1. The user visits the Web page.the user’s host sends a DNS query for the host name of that page.
+  1. The user’s host sends a DNS query for the host name of the requested resource.
   2. The user’s Local DNS Server (LDNS) relays the DNS query to an authoritative DNS server for the hostname, which observes in the hostname that this belongs to CDN.
 To “hand over” the DNS query to CDN, instead of returning an IP address, the authoritative DNS server returns to the LDNS a hostname in the CDN’s domain.
   3. The user’s LDNS then sends a second query, now for the hostname provided in 2, and CDN’s DNS system eventually returns the IP addresses of a <mark>CDN content server</mark> to the LDNS.
   4. The LDNS forwards the IP address of the content-serving CDN node to the user’s host.
   5. Once the client receives the IP address for a CDN content server, it establishes a direct TCP connection with the server at that IP address and issues an HTTP GET request for the content.

+> # Chapter 3 Transport layer

 - Port number is the identifier of the socket.

-> # Chapter 3 Transport layer

 - Extending host-to-host delivery to process-to-process delivery is called transport-layer multiplexing and demultiplexing.

 - This job of delivering the data in a transport-layer segment to the correct socket is called demultiplexing.
-- The job of gathering data chunks at the source host from different sockets,encapsulating each data chunk with header information to create segments, and passing the segments to the network layer is called multiplexing.
+- The job of gathering data chunks at the source host from different sockets,encapsulating each data chunk with header information to create segments, and passing the segments to the network layer is called <mark>multiplexing</mark>.
 - UDP socket is fully identified by a two-tuple consisting of a <mark>destination IP address</mark> and a <mark>destination port number</mark>.
 - TCP socket is identified by a four-tuple: (source IP address, source port number,destination IP address,destination port number).

+> ## 3.1 UDP

 - Note that with UDP there is <mark>no handshaking</mark> between sending and receiving transport-layer entities before sending a segment.
-- <mark>DNS</mark> is an example of an application-layer protocol that typically uses UDP.

 - UDP's advantages over TCP:
   1. Finer application-level control over what data is sent, and when.
   2. No connection establishment.
   3. No connection state.
   4. Small packet header overhead.

 - UDP Segment Structure
-  1. port numbers allow the destination host to pass the application data to the correct process running on the destination end system (that is, to perform the demultiplexing function).
+  1. port numbers allow the destination host to pass the application data to the <mark>correct process</mark> running on the destination end system (that is, to perform the <mark>demultiplexing</mark> function).
   2. The length field specifies the number of bytes in the UDP segment (header plus data).
   3. The checksum is used by the receiving host to check whether errors have been introduced into the segment.